sjoerdly/blog/_posts/2018-11-02-scrum-masters-agile-coaches-please-stop-coaching-teams.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p>When we return from the metaphor (well-fed, hopefully) and look at the way most businesses are organized, we will discover business units similar to the components of the hamburger.
-When such a business 'implements Agile', they will start creating AGile Teams within those units (components).
+When such a business 'implements Agile', they will start creating Agile Teams within those units (components).
 Those teams need lots of help ofcourse to become truly agile, so people like me (Scrum Masters/Agile Coaches) are hired to coach those teams.
 And so we end op passionately coaching team <em>bottom bun</em>.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->